RemyRanger/spring-api-starter/README.md

 * MySQL
 * Task & npx (to generate documentation): https://taskfile.dev/ https://github.com/npm/npx

+# Postman

+Try it with postman.
+Import collection available in dir /postman .

 # Generate Documentation (optional)

 To build all OpenAPI bundles to one unique file and generate static html file documentation, use :